MicrosoftDocs/navdevitpro-content-pr/developer/methods/devenv-company-method-sessionsettings.md

 author: jswymer
 ---
 # COMPANY Method
-Gets or sets the company in a SessionSettings object.
+Gets or sets the company property in a SessionSettings object.

 ## Syntax